 In another container or with the robot, the whisked egg whites with the sugar to then incorporate them into the preparation (delicately).
 I intentionally used a narrow mold of 15 cm in diameter because I wanted a rendering.
 The dough must then be poured into this buttered and lined mold and then put in the oven water bath.
 This is important to have the right texture in the end result.

-I chose to accompany this Japanese cheesecake with a light whipped cream made from coconut milk and cut fruits, mango in this case.
+I chose to accompany this Japanese cheesecake with a light whipped cream made from coconut milk as well as cut fruits, mango in this case.
 These are flavors that go so well together, and make us travel in the blink of an eye!

 Other recipes to try

 If you like this kind of fruity recipes, I also advise you to discover these Lemon meringue and ginger tarts, this Raspberry mascarpone tart on Breton palet, this Passion fruit, vanilla and coconut tart.